Tax presence

 Corporations

-A corporation is taxed at 2 levels (commonly referred to as double taxation).
-First, the corporation pays a corporate tax on its corporate income; then, when the corporation distributes profits to its shareholders, they pay income tax on those dividends.
+A corporate structure in Puerto Rico generally results in 2 levels of taxation (ie, double taxation on the same stream of income).
+First, the corporation pays a corporate tax on its net income; then, when the corporation distributes profits to its shareholders, they generally pay income tax on those dividends.
+However, a corporation may elect to be classified as a pass-through entity.
+In general, pass-through entities in Puerto Rico are subject to similar rules applicable to partnerships in the US.

 Limited Liability Companies

-LLCs are taxed by default as corporations and are subject to tax at both the business entity and member levels.
-However, an LLC may elect to be treated as partnership for tax purposes, receiving pass-through treatment by making an election on Form SC 6045, which must be filed on or before the due date, including extensions, of the LLC’s Puerto Rico income tax return for the taxable year in which the election is to become effective.
-The Secretary of the Puerto Rico Treasury Department may issue further guidance as to the form and manner of making such election.
-Although a Puerto Rico LLC is automatically treated as a corporation for US federal income tax purposes, it may elect to be treated as a partnership or disregarded entity, as applicable.
+LLCs organized in Puerto Rico are generally taxed by default as corporations, in which case will be generally subject to tax at both the business entity and shareholder levels.
+However, an LLC may elect to be treated as (i) partnership for tax purposes, receiving pass-through treatment, or (ii) as a disregarded entity (to the extent eligible) by electing the desired classification by accompanying Form AS 6045 with the applicable tax return for the taxable year in which the election is to become effective, but no later than the due date of such return, including extensions of time to file.
+Although a Puerto Rico LLC is automatically treated as a corporation for US federal income tax purposes, it may elect to be treated as a partnership or disregarded entity, as applicable, for US federal income tax purposes, while maintaining its corporate classification for Puerto Rico income tax purposes.
 This election is accomplished through the filing of Form 8832 with the IRS.

 Romania